Metalist Oblast Sports Complex: History

 Construction on the stadium began in 1925 by order of Anastas Mikoyan and a decision of the Kharkiv Raion League of Steel Workers (Metalists).
 Opened on 12 September 1926, the new stadium was known as Traktor, as it was then being built by workers of the Kharkiv Lokomotive Factory (today Malyshev Factory).
 The stadium was built on territory of an old Holy Spirit cemetery that was active in 1772–1854 and was officially closed by the Russian Holy Synod at the end of the 19th century.
-On the moment of opening, it was the biggest stadium in the city until in 1931 there was built Dynamo Stadium.
+On the moment of opening, it was the biggest stadium in the city, until 1931, when Dynamo Stadium was built.

 Prior to World War II, the facility was renamed Dzerzhynets Stadium in honor of Felix Dzerzhinsky, the first head of the Cheka.
 Since 1967, it has borne its present moniker, Metalist; in that same year, the capacity of the stadium reached 10,000.

 Including improvements for Euro 2012, the stadium has undergone four renovations over the course of its history.
 The first of these took place in the mid-1960s, when the western section of the structure was renovated.
 The next, begun in 1970 and finished four years later, saw the addition of the north and south stands, raising capacity to 30,000.
 The architect for the project was Yu.
 Tabakova.
 Also added were the stadium's first roof and drainage system, as well as floodlighting, an information panel, and a hotel, located under the north stand and gymnasium.